Zeneyra-Linux/Monolilith/README.md

     "gnuapp": "gcc"
 }
 ```
 You can use `monolilith init` to create an empty file.
+The subproject folder should also match the project name and resulting binary.

 ## Adding and removing
 Use `monolilith add <PathToProject> <ProjectType>` to add a new project or `monolilith remove <PathToProject>`.